FAQs.

 Can I submit my artwork for you to look at?

-Unfortunately, no, not at this stage.
-Art et al. are not in a position to offer feedback to individual artists about their artwork — so please do not email us images of your artwork for review.
+Unfortunately, no. Art et al. are not in a position to offer feedback to individual artists about their artwork — so please do not email us images of your artwork for review.